mishamyrt/anyconnect-bitwarden/README.md

 ### Terminal

+After installation using this method, you will have access to the `anyconnect-bitwarden` command.

 In the terminal with the project folder, execute the commands.
-To execute second command, you will have to enter the superuser password
+To execute second command, you will have to enter the superuser password.

 ```sh
 make build